Register your company in Hong Kong with our Special Anniversary discount!

 A certified true copy must include specific elements:

-• The certifier's signature and date of certification.
+• The certifier’s signature

-• The certifier's full name in capital letters.
+• The certifier’s full name in capital letters

-• A professional stamp from the certifier.
+• A professional stamp or firm chop

 The certification stamp must be placed directly on the copy for it to be valid.
-Certified documents can be issued in either Chinese or English.
-If the original document is in another language, it must be translated into one of these two languages before certification.

-A certified true copy may also be referred to as a "certified copy" or "true copy."
+A certified true copy may also be referred to as a “certified copy” or “true copy”.

 Apostille Service as Certified True Copy Alternative